Al Kilgore: Films

 He appeared as an actor in Louis McMahon's serial parody Captain Celluloid vs. the Film Pirates, along with fellow film historians and authors Alan G. Barbour and William K. Everson.
 This four-part, semi-professional production paid homage to Republic Pictures and its adventure serials, while kidding the vintage film subculture of the 1960s.
 The plot involved a masked villain named The Master Duper, one of three members of a Film Commission who attempts to steal the only known prints of priceless antique films, and the heroic Captain Celluloid, who wears a costume reminiscent of that of the Black Commando in the Columbia serial The Secret Code and is determined to uncover him.

-Kilgore produced and scripted The World of Hans Christian Andersen (1971) which he co-directed with Chuck McCann.
+Kilgore produced and scripted the American dub of the Japanese fantasy film The World of Hans Christian Andersen (1971) which he co-directed with Chuck McCann.
+The film was dubbed for American audiences by Hal Roach, who hired McCann and Kilgore to assist him.
+This was one of Roach's last efforts before his studio closed down.

+Sons of the Desert

 He was a founding member of the Laurel and Hardy appreciation society, The Sons of the Desert, and drew the organization's crest.
 His caricatures of Laurel and Hardy were used in John McCabe's biography, Mr. Laurel and Mr. Hardy (1962).

+Death

 Kilgore and his wife Dolores lived in Long Island's Queens Village.
 He died in New York in 1983 from an embolism.